AntonLydike/riscemu/README.md

 OPTIONS and SYSCALL_OPTIONS is a list of comma-separated flags that will be enabled

-    OPTIONS:
+--options OPTIONS: (-o)
 disable_debug           Disable the ebreak and sbreak instructions no_syscall_symbols      Don't make syscall symbols globally available fail_on_ex              Do not launch an interactive debugger when the CPU loop catches an exception

+--syscall-opts SYSCALL_OPTS: (-so)
-    SYSCALL_OPTS:       Options to control syscall behaviour fs_access               Allow access to the filesystem disable_io              Disallow reading/writing from stdin/stdout/stderr
+                        Options to control syscall behaviour fs_access               Allow access to the filesystem disable_io              Disallow reading/writing from stdin/stdout/stderr

+--instruction-sets INSTRUCTION_SETS: (-is)
-    INSTRUCTION_SETS:   A list of comma separated instruction sets you want to load:
+                        A list of comma separated instruction sets you want to load:
                         Currently implemented: RV32I, RV32M
 ```

 If multiple files are specified, all are loaded into memeory, but only the last one is executed.
 This might be improved